schuckr53/SQL_Project_Data_Job_Analysis/README.md

 2. **Skills for Top-Paying Jobs**: SQL is an absolute must-have for prospective analyst work - even if it's not the most advanced skill found in desired candidates, it is definitely a foundational competency to have at your disposal to move into higher-paying roles within data analytics.
 3. **Most In-Demand Skills**: Desired skill families include both coding languages and visualization tools, with SQL being the standout pick for the most sought-after competency at ~58% higher demand count than the next-highest skill, Microsoft Excel.
 4. **Skills with Higher Salaries:** The highest average salaries within our data tracked with specialized or niche skills; proficiency with company or industry-specific tools would be grounds for exceptional compensation.
-5. **Optimal Skills for Job Market Value:** The job market is in demand for analysts (and their related roles) to have a suite of skills inclusive of database management (Oracle, NoSQL, PostreSQL), programming languages (like SQL and Python), and data visualization (Tableau, Power BI, Looker); gaining a familiarity and mastery of multiple skillsets would postion a potential candidate to be in high demand with the ability to be extremely well-compensated.
+5. **Optimal Skills for Job Market Value:** The job market is in demand for analysts (and their related roles) to have a suite of skills inclusive of database management (Oracle, NoSQL, PostgreSQL), programming languages (like SQL and Python), and data visualization (Tableau, Power BI, Looker); gaining a familiarity and mastery of multiple skillsets would position a potential candidate to be in high demand with the ability to be extremely well-compensated.

 ## My Take-away
 Both this course and project educated me in the means of utilizing SQL within a real-world environment to analyze data and gleam from it actionable insights.
 I'm immensely proud of the work I've done to both familiarize myself with a suite of skills foundational to a career path I'm pursuing as well as apply it practically to produce a tangible showcase of said abilities.
-I have the confidence to recognize that I am able to continue learning with the myriad resources avaialble and I'm excited to move forward with this journey.
+I have the confidence to recognize that I am able to continue learning with the myriad resources available and I'm excited to move forward with this journey.